 I recall a shared decision-making coach describing how, when she first meets a patient who just has been diagnosed with breast cancer, some women are totally panicked: “Just take them off.
 Take them both off,” they say.
 Given our culture’s reaction to the words “breast cancer” this is understandable.

 “You have to get them down from the chandelier,” she told me.
 “You need to explain to the patient that she has time; the decision doesn’t have to be made today.
 And eventually, you can begin to talk to her about options: lumpectomy vs. mastectomy, the odds that their cancer will return or spread, family history and risk.”
 One of the great advantages of shared decision-making is that it gives a patient time and space to move beyond that first, terrified reaction.

 Excessive Screening Feeds Fear; Eye-popping Numbers on Over-Diagnosis

-Meanwhile, too much cancer screening is leading to what some physician have called “an epidemic of diagnosis.”
-(I have written about this here and here.)
-Too often over-testing leads doctors to diagnosis “pseudo-disease” or a pre-cancerous condition that will never harm the patient.
-We now know that small tumors founds in the breasts of younger women may simply disappear.
-We also know that PSA tests can lead to a diagnosis of “early stage prostate cancer” that will never catch up with the patient.
+Meanwhile, too much cancer screening is leading to what some physicians have called “an epidemic of diagnosis.”
+Too often over-testing leads doctors to diagnosis a “pseudo-disease” or a pre-cancerous condition that will never harm the patient.
+We now know that small tumors found in the breasts of younger women may simply disappear.
+We also know that PSA tests can lead to a diagnosis of “early-stage prostate cancer” that will never catch up with the patient.
 He will die of something else long before he experiences symptoms.
 And if he is treated for this early-stage cancer, he risks life-changing side effects—impotence and incontinence.

 To address the problem, they write “patients must be adequately informed of the nature and the magnitude of the trade-off involved with early cancer detection.
 Equally important, researchers need to work to develop better estimates of the magnitude of over-diagnosis and develop clinical strategies to help minimize it.”